tsackton/taelgarverse/docs/gazetteer/far-north/far-north.md

 This region of Taelgar spans the distant, rumored north, from the polar coasts in the west, to the expansive cold arid steppe north of Vostok, to the vast boreal forest beyond the northern edges of the [Green Sea](<../green-sea.md>).

 - To the north, this region is bordered by whatever lies beyond the edge of land in the vast northern expanses of the world.
-- To the east, this region is bordered by the ~Eastern Ocean~ 1
+- To the east, this region is bordered by the ~Eastern Ocean~
 - To the south this region is bordered by the northern edge of the [West Coast Region](<../west-coast/west-coast-region.md>) and [Central Highlands Region](<../sentinel-range/central-highlands-region.md>) regions, the ~Vostok Wall~, and the northern border of [Ursk](<../northern-green-sea/ursk.md>)
 - To the west, this region is bordered by the [Endless Ocean](<../endless-ocean.md>)

 ## Major Features

 - ~Kenku Homeland~: *a dry steppe, homeland of the kenku who survived Pandar; not much worldbuilding detail about it, except that we had imaged it at one point kind of like the interior Canadian plains / northern Great Plains - large mammals, cold winters, mammoths*
-- ~Northern Boreal Forest~ 1: *there is certainly a large boreal forest somewhere up here, but where is not really decided*
+- ~Northern Boreal Forest~: *there is certainly a large boreal forest somewhere up here, but where is not really decided*

 ## Climate